👀 Solink Secure Summit ’25 early registration discount ends Nov 15.

 Since security cameras are often placed in hard-to-reach locations, such as ceilings, it is recommended that you record the ARP tables of all your cameras in a notebook so that you can access them when needed.

 Access control systems are an important part of bank security systems.
 However, there is always the risk that a fob is stolen or employees share codes.
-Integrating access control with video surveillance improves the security of your financial institution.
+Integrating access control with video security improves the security of your financial institution.

 brivo-pass-entrance